|Written and Edited by: MarkEAW

 - BAIL OUT=ALT B -

-that your pilot hit the plane.
-The bail out procedure got increased by one more safe
+(for version 1.28c and above) The bail out procedure got increased by one more safe

 out".
 Then your pilot will get sucked out of

 the dead plane, without hitting anything, as long as the tail isn't damaged, this is the most safe

 way to bail out.